Relativistic mean-field theories for neutron-star physics based on chiral effective field theory: Results

-The mass-radius curves are also consistent with the stiffness hierarchy that we observed in the speed of sound (Fig.~\ref{fig:speed_of_sound}).
-QMC-RMF1 is the softest EoS in the 2-4$\nsat$ range, and correspondingly yields the most compact stars and the smallest maximum mass.
-QMC-RMF2 is stiffer, with larger radii and a higher maximum mass, than QMC-RMF3.
-The QMC-RMF4 theory produces the stiffest EoS in the 2-4$\nsat$ range, so that the radius increases with mass in the range from about 0.6 to $1.5\,\Msolar$, which corresponds to central densities from $1.7\nsat$ to $2.9\nsat$.
-As we see in Table~\ref{tab:predictions}, these theories give radii for a typical $1.4\,\Msolar$ star and tidal deformabilities that are consistent with current observations, e.g. Refs.~\cite{Dietrich:2020lps,Al-Mamun:2020vzu,Miller:2021qha,Raaijmakers:2021uju,Legred:2021hdx,Pang:2022rzc}.
-Table~\ref{tab:predictions} also shows what our RMFTs predict for the standard parameters of isospin-dependence of the nuclear matter EoS at saturation density, namely the parameters $J$ and $L$ (see Eq.~\eqn{eq:snm_power_series}).
+Table~\ref{tab:predictions} also shows what our RMFTs predict for the standard parameters of isospin-dependence of the nuclear matter EoS at saturation density, namely the parameters $J$ and $L$ [see Eq.~\eqn{eq:snm_power_series}].
 The symmetry energy $J$ is the difference between the binding energy per nucleon of neutron matter and symmetric nuclear matter at $\nsat$.
-The predicted values from our RMFTs for $J$, $30$ to $34$ MeV, are consistent with experimental constraints from Refs.~\cite{Lattimer:2012xj,Lattimer:2014sga,Drischler:2020hwi}.
+The predicted values from our RMFTs for $J$, $30$ to $34$ MeV, are consistent with constraints from Refs.~\cite{Lattimer:2012xj,Lattimer:2014sga,Drischler:2020hwi}.
 The slope of the symmetry energy $L$ characterizes how the symmetry energy varies with density.
-The values predicted by our RMFTs are in the $30$ to $50\,\MeV$ range which is consistent (with some tension for QMC-RMF4) with the experimental constraints displayed as the white ``intersection'' area in Ref.~\cite{Drischler:2020hwi}, Fig.~2, based on the analyses of Refs.~\cite{Lattimer:2012xj,Lattimer:2014sga}.
-They are also consistent at the $2\si$ level with the mean values extracted from the recent PREX–II experiment using covariant energy density functionals~\cite{Reed:2021nqk}, $L = 106(37)\,\MeV$.
+The values predicted by our RMFTs are in the $30$ to $50\,\MeV$ range which is consistent (with some tension for QMC-RMF4) with the constraints displayed as the white ``intersection'' area in Ref.~\cite{Drischler:2020hwi}, Fig.~2, based on the analyses of Refs.~\cite{Lattimer:2012xj,Lattimer:2014sga}.

+They are also consistent at the $2\si$ level with the mean values extracted from the recent PREX–II experiment using covariant energy density functionals~\cite{Reed:2021prex_slope_sym}, $L = 106(37)\,\MeV$.